joelewis012/RF_Rosetta/README.md

 - Plain-English description of what the device does

 **Security analysis**
-- Fixed code vs rolling code — tells you immediately if a signal is replay-vulnerable
+- Fixed code vs rolling code Tells you immediately if a signal is replay-vulnerable
 - Encryption: yes/no/type
 - Known vulnerability flags (e.g. MouseJack, relay attack, jamming vulnerability)
 - Clear, plain-language security note for every protocol